All Episodes

 Yes.

-What do you think District Attorney Mike Kniphon was thinking now that you've reviewed all this all the evidence done these interviews?
+What do you think District Attorney Mike Nifong was thinking now that you've reviewed all the evidence from these interviews?

-What do you how do you think he came to the conclusion he came to the fact that the question is?
+How do you think he came to the conclusion he came to the conclusion?

-Well, I'm I'm concerned, although our our investigation did not concentrate on this, but I saw the statements, and now we've done the investigation.
+Well, I'm concerned, although our investigation did not concentrate on this, but I saw the statements, and now we've done the investigation.

 I'm concerned that statements were made publicly about things that turned out not to be true.

-That's a concern, and right now I think it's appropriate that the North Carolina Bar Association is looking at these ethics terms.
+That's a concern, and right now I think it's appropriate that the North Carolina Bar Association is looking at these ethics charges.

-Okay, we've we've we've got to uh we've got to bump out of this, but this there were some things said uh by the Attorney General here.
+Okay, we've got to bump out of this, but there were some things said by the Attorney General here.

-By the way, the press conference was in Raleigh and not Durham, but the uh thing some of the things he said here were profound that you do not hear from law enforcement.
+By the way, the press conference was in Raleigh and not Durham, but some of the things he said here were profound that you do not hear from law enforcement.

 He just didn't say they were dropping charges.